ScorpionBytes/h3-cli/guides/touchless-nodezero.md

 ### View Runner command errors

-Use the following to list out the last 5 comands executed by the Runner.
+Use the following to list out the last 5 commands executed by the Runner.
 The output includes the exit status and output from the command:

 ```shell
 h3 runner-commands {runner_name}